-Using the readings on innovation strategy in Sustainable innovation and "What is strategy?" identify one major capability that would be necessary to bring this innovation to a particular market.
+Using the readings on innovation strategy in Sustainable innovation and "What is strategy?" identify one major dynamic capability that would be necessary to bring this innovation to a particular market.

-Important: Don't confuse the capabilities required for effective operation (core capabilities) with those required for innovation (i.e., dynamic capabilities: those that enable you to create, commit to, and build a new offering - see pages 24-25 in the book Sustainable Innovation).
-In this case, you are identifying a dynamic capability necessary for innovating that is particularly relevant to your proposed venture.
+Important: Don't confuse the capabilities required for effective operation (core capabilities) with those required for innovation (i.e., dynamic capabilities: those that enable you to create, commit to, and build a new set of core capabilities - see pages 24-25 in the book Sustainable Innovation).
+In this case, you are identifying a dynamic capability necessary for this innovation to have an impact.

-Describe the capabilities by addressing the following:
+Describe the dynamic capability by addressing the following:

-(1) Briefly describe your innovation and the particular market you are addressing in this assignment.
+(1) Briefly describe the innovation your group is focused on you are considering in this assignment.

-(2) Identify the most critical dynamic capability you believe would be necessary to effectively develop this new venture for this particular market.
+(2) Identify the most critical dynamic capability you believe would be necessary to effectively develop this emerging innovation for this particular market.